Cynthia Vitters Joins Deloitte Federal | Deloitte US has been added to your bookmarks.

 About Deloitte Risk and Financial Advisory

 Deloitte Risk and Financial Advisory helps organizations turn critical and complex business issues into opportunities for growth, resilience and long-term advantage.
-Our market-leading teams help our clients manage strategic, financial, operational, technological and regulatory risk to enhance enterprise value, while our experience in mergers and acquisitions, fraud, litigation and reorganizations helps clients emerge stronger and more resilient.
+Our market-leading teams help our clients manage strategic, financial, operational, technological and regulatory risk to enhance enterprise value, while our experience in mergers and acquisitions, fraud,

 As used in this document, “Deloitte” and “Deloitte Risk and Financial Advisory” means Deloitte & Touche LLP, which provides audit and enterprise risk services; Deloitte Financial Advisory Services LLP, which provides forensic, dispute, and other consulting services; and its affiliate, Deloitte Transactions and Business Analytics LLP, which provides a wide range of advisory and analytics services.
 Deloitte Transactions and Business Analytics LLP is not a certified public accounting firm.
 These entities are separate subsidiaries of Deloitte LLP.
 Please see www.deloitte.com/us/about for a detailed description of our legal structure.
 Certain services may not be available to attest clients under the rules and regulations of public accounting.